top of page

 Year completed: 1975

-Description: The Kampala International Conference Center was unveiled in 1975 and constructed and designed by the Yugoslav construction firm Energoprojekt to accommodate the 13th Summit of the Organization of African Unity (OAU).
+Description: The Kampala International Conference Center was unveiled in 1975 and constructed and designed by Dušan Milenković (on behalf of the Energoprojekt firm) to accommodate the 13th Summit of the Organization of African Unity (OAU).
 This facility conference facility, along with its adjoining hotel, were constructed in a mind-boggling nine months in order to be ready in time for the OAU conference.
 Made in a unique hexagonal shape, the building it clad in decorative aluminum panel not only for their attractive appearance, but also to protect the building from the intense tropical sunlight.
 The summit was presided over by notorious Uganda leader President Idi Amin, also known as the "Butcher of Uganda" who was considered one of the cruelest despots in history.
 This conference center was used by President Amin for all sorts of personal activities, limited not only to his wedding reception when he wed his wife Sarah Kyolaba Amin, but also, according to some sources, the basement level of the center was used as a torture chamber for Amin's opponents and enemies.
 The complex has been used consistently over the years for a variety of events and governmental purposes, being updated and renovated in several instances in recent years.
 It continues to be well used and in good condition to present day.

 A 1990s view of Hotel Nile in Kampala, Uganda.